seanthegeek/toolbox/web-screenshot/README.md

                          [-o [OUTPUT]]
                          URL

-    Saves a full-page screenshot of a given URL using PhantomJS over Privioxy->Tor
+    Saves a full-page screenshot of a given URL using PhantomJS

     positional arguments:
       URL